When Can We Travel To Thailand In 2022?

 Disclaimer: This information is collated from official sources but general in nature.
 Entry requirements are subject to change at any time.
+We are a tour operator, not visa specialists.
 Keep checking for the latest advice from your local government, embassy or consulate to confirm any visa or entry requirements before travel.

 AM I ALLOWED TO TRAVEL TO THAILAND?

 From November 2021, fully vaccinated travellers have been allowed to enter Thailand easily via the Test & Go Thailand Pass.
 This scheme was temporarily suspended between December 2021 and January 2022 due to the Omicron variant, but from February 2022 this has been reinstated!

 Since being reinstated in February 2022 there have been a few updates to the Test & Go scheme, more info on the requirements below.

 Every traveller heading to Thailand must register for a travel certificate through the Thailand Pass system.
 Approval takes up to 3-7 business days, so ensure the application is submitted with ample time before departure.
 Once fully registered in the system, travellers will receive a Thailand Pass QR code to present at airport check-in and at immigration on arrival.